-Deep canyons and a harsh desert landscape, an ideal place for off-road cycling or 4×4 touring
+Deep canyons and a harsh desert landscape, an ideal place for off-road cycling or 4x4 touring

-Today we decided to head off to Canyonlands National Park.
-After doing some research prior to visit it was apparent that the best way to explore this vast and remote area was not by the normal paved route but on the off-road track across the park itself.
+After doing some research prior to our visit it was apparent that the best way to explore this vast and remote area was not by the normal paved route but on the off-road track across the park itself.

 The three options were; go on foot (too far to cover realistically in the time), on a mountain bike (we didn’t have ours with us) or off-road in a car.
 We chose the latter as we had limited time and wanted to explore as much as possible.
 We decided not to take our own Jeep, which after 160,000 miles of service we did not believe was up to the task and we still needed her to get us around afterwards.
 So we hired a modified Jeep Wrangler, in an olive green colour which got it dubbed the name Shrek.